Skip to content

 What happens if I withdraw the money early?

 According to IRS rules, typically if you withdraw money from your 401(k) before age 59½, you may be subject to income tax, including an additional 10 percent federal tax, on such amount.
 (There are a few exceptions; see the IRS website for details.)
 But some plans allow you to borrow from your account.
 Those loans often involve fees and, as with any loan, you have to pay interest—though in this case, generally you’re paying yourself.
-You don’t have to pay the early-withdrawal additional tax if you repay the loan within the designated period.
+You don’t have to pay income tax or the early-withdrawal additional tax if you repay the loan within the designated period.
 Starting in 2024, you may be able to withdraw up to $1,000 from a retirement account, without owing the 10% penalty, for "unforeseeable or immediate" needs arising from a personal or family emergency.
 Ask your plan administrator if your plan includes this feature.

 What happens to my money if I leave the company?